 As with all things science fiction, the aim here is to use speculative worlds of the future to offer commentary on today.
 As William Gibson, himself a dark future writer, once said: “Science fiction [is] always about the period in which it was written.”
 So today, I thought I would acknowledge some truly classic examples of dystopian literature and the books that started it all.
 Here they are:

-These include war, slavery, rape, imperialism, abuse of power and exploitation, and takes them from Europe to the Middle East to the Americas.
+These include war, slavery, rape, imperialism, abuse of power, and exploitation, which they observe as the story takes them from Europe to the Middle East to the Americas.
 Eventually, they return home and reflect on all they have seen and whether or not this is “the best of all possible worlds”.
 They conclude that it is not, but offer a resolution by saying that “we must cultivate our garden”.

-Another classic example, but which is often considered a combination between utopian and dystopian novels.
-This is because the plot involves the travels of one man – Gullliver, who’s name is a play on the world gullible – who’s journey takes him through many fictional worlds where life is either perfect or tragically flawed in various ways.
-However, since the purpose of these worlds is to parody English society of his day, it is often included as an early example of satiric literature that falls into the utopian, dystopian and science fiction camps.
+Another classic example that is often considered a combination of utopian and dystopian novels.
+This is because the plot involves the travels of one man – Gulliver, whose name is a play on the world gullible – whose journey takes him through many fictional worlds where life is either perfect or tragically flawed in various ways.
+However, since the purpose of these worlds is to parody English society in his day, it is often included as an early example of satiric literature that falls into the utopian, dystopian, and science fiction camps.

-His second voyage takes him to a place which is the polar opposite of the first.
-Here, in the land of the Brobdingnagians, he is presented with giants who’s physical size mirrors their moral outlook.
-They consider Gulliver to be a curious specimen, who’s descriptions of his country disgust them.
-In the end, they consider him a cute sideshow attraction and refuse his offer for technological advances (like gunpowder).
-Gulliver then leaves, thinking the people are out of their minds, but ironically states that he witheld the worse about England out of a desire to save face.
+His second voyage takes him to a place that is the polar opposite of the first.
+Here, in the land of the Brobdingnagians, he is presented with giants whose physical size mirrors their moral outlook.
+They consider Gulliver to be a curious specimen, whose descriptions of his country disgust them.
+In the end, they consider him a cute sideshow attraction and refuse his offer of technological advances (like gunpowder).
+Gulliver then leaves, thinking the people are out of their minds, but ironically states that he withheld the worse about England out of a desire to save face.

 Throughout the narrative, Swift’s point seems abundantly clear.
 Each voyage to a fictitious world serves as a means to parody a different element of British society and civilization in general.
 And ultimately, Gulliver serves as the perfect narrator, in that his ignorance and naivety allow him to absorb the lessons of the journey in a way that is both ironic and sufficiently detached.
 Can’t just hand the reader the moral, after all!
 Gotta make them work for it!